DannyHinshaw/hinshaw-backend-1/README.md

 ## Room for Improvement

-Things left unimplemented simply for the sake of time and not technically being requirements (non-exhaustive list).
+Some things left unimplemented simply for the sake of time and not technically being requirements (non-exhaustive list).

 - Implement `refresh_token` http-only cookie for JWT auth with API endpoint and web app handling.
 - Implement shorter lived JWT `access_token` (when `refresh_token` implemented).